Winter Park Military Divorce Attorney

 - The non-military spouse was married to the servicemember for at least 20 years;

 - The servicemember has completed at least 20 years of service eligible for retired pay; and

 - The non-military spouse was married to the service member for at least 20 years of retirement-credited service.

 A Winter Park Military Divorce Attorney Can Help

 Military divorce is often times more complicated than civilian divorce.
 Our lawyers are experienced in handling all matters of military divorce, including child custody, child support, maintenance, division of property and pension, healthcare, and much more.
-Call the Winter Park military divorce attorneys at The Troum Law Firm, P.A. today at 321-428-2247 to schedule a free consultation.
+Call the Winter Park military divorce attorneys at The Troum Law Firm, P.A. today at 321-428-2247 to schedule a consultation.